 In MANY ADVENTURES OF WINNIE THE POOH, besides other examples, there is an example of unreserved overuse of cloning.
 Each of the shorts which makeup the full-length anthology includes a scene, where Christopher Robin hurries up to help his friends.
 The animated sequence is the same in all cases though in one case it has been mirror-reflected (in the last case the boy also changes clothes, while the chewing donkey was out due to the absence of the grass).

 And still Disney's ROBIN HOOD is the absolute leader in cloning.
 The makers of ROBIN HOOD made multiple copies of hares, badgers, elephants, rhinoceroses and others.Those cloned scenes stuff the picture trying to fill up the holes.
 It is impossible to list all these scenes but we can recollect some of the scenes that were borrowed from previous animated features.
-Good example is the scene at Robin's camp where the dance of Maid Marian is adapted from animation of Snow White.
-Also the dance of Little John and Lady Kluck precisely matches with the dance of Baloo the Bear and King Louie.
+A good example is the scene at Robin's camp with Maid Marian's dance adopted from the dance animation of Snow White.
+One should note also that the dancing of Little John and Lady Kluck matches precisely with the dancing of Baloo the Bear and King Louie.

-It will not be out of place to say that the dance scenes in two animated features are different on a matter of picture details.
-One may notice that SNOW WHITE's scenes feature translucent shadows and certainly wins in terms of color and design.
-And the animation is done on 1's (means a new drawing per frame or 24 drawings per second).
-So please give recognition to the degree of animation cheapness in ROBIN HOOD.
-It looks like a low-graded reproduction of the masterpiece's original animation.
+It will not be out of place to say that the dancing scenes in ROBIN HOOD differ greatly from SNOW WHITE's scenes on a matter of picture details.
+One may notice that SNOW WHITE's scenes feature translucent shadows and certainly win in terms of color and design.
+And the animation is done on 1's (means a new drawing per each frame or 24 drawings per second).
+So please feel the degree of animation cheapness in ROBIN HOOD!
+It is a lot like a low-graded reproduction of the masterpiece's original animation.